The Best Ways for Non-profits to Promote Transparency

 Pencils of Promise consistently shares progress reports and updates across its social media channels and newsletters, providing clear and regular information on the status of its educational initiatives.

-4. Make Structures Public
+4. Make Governance Structures Public

 Transparency in governance helps build trust.
 Non-profits should make information about their board of directors, executive team, and decision-making processes accessible.
 This includes providing bios of key leaders, publishing board meeting minutes, and explaining how decisions are made.